come880412/Orchid219_classification/README.md

 ```

+## Colab file
+If you would like to use colab to implement, please use the file "Orchid.ipynb".

 ## Inference
 - After preparing the dataset and downloading the pretrained models, you could use the following command to generate the .csv file, which is the best public score on our submission.
 ``` bash